Early Learning Victoria is a child-safe organisation. We have a zero-tolerance approach to child abuse and harm.

 1. Scope

-This policy applies to families, staff, management and visitors of Early Learning Victoria centres.
-This includes volunteers, students on placement and contractors or labour hire employees of Early Learning Victoria.
+This code applies to families, staff, management and visitors of Early Learning Victoria centres.
+This includes volunteers, students on placement and contractors or labour-hire employees of Early Learning Victoria.
+Acknowledgement of the Code of Conduct is required.

 2. Policy statement

-Everyone at an Eary Learning Victoria centre, including visitors and families, is obliged to conduct themselves respectfully towards others.
+Everyone at an Early Learning Victoria centre, including visitors and families, must be respectful towards others

 2.1 Requirements

-- the public sector values prescribed in the Public Administration Act 2004
+- the Public Sector Values set out in the Public Administration Act 2004

-- professional codes of conduct relevant to employment classifications
+- professional codes of conduct (depending on their employment classification)

-They must also maintain a child-safe environment that reflects the service’s philosophy and is in line with Child Safe Standards, and understand the requirements of Early Childhood Australia’s Code of Ethics.
+They must also understand the requirements of Early Childhood Australia’s Code of Ethics.

 3. Actions and procedures

-Early Learning Victoria acknowledges that respectful relationships are essential to ensuring that children can receive high-quality education.
-These also promote a safe environment for the centre’s wider community.
+Respectful relationships are essential for learning.
+They also promote a safe environment for the wider community.

-Early Learning Victoria staff must demonstrate the expected standards of behaviour towards the broader Early Learning Victoria community, both in face-to-face and online interactions.
+Early Learning Victoria staff must model the behaviour expected of families and the community.
+This includes in face-to-face and online interactions.

 3.1 Responsibilities of families

-Families are encouraged to familiarise themselves with the Handling complaints and feedback policy, noting that relevant contact details are available in the foyers of Early Learning Victoria centres.
+We also encourage families to read the Handling complaints and feedback policy.
+If they have concerns, the details of the people to contact are displayed clearly in the foyers of Early Learning Victoria centres.

 3.2 Responsibilities of staff